 If you’re concerned, please contact Berkshire Eating Disorders Service for advice.

-If you’re worried someone you care about is showing the signs of an eating disorder, the first step is to talk to them and encourage them to seek help from their GP.
+If you’re worried someone you care about is showing the signs of an eating disorder, it's really important that you try to talk to them and encourage them to seek help from their GP.

-Please see our Berkshire Eating Disorders service information page for more information about the support that we offer, and how to make a referral.
+Please see our Berkshire Eating Disorders service information page for more information about the support that we offer, and how to make a referral to get help from our service.

 The SCOFF Questionnaire